laura-hill/techtoyousoon/devops module/hands-on/terraform-01_Installation_Basic_Operations/README.md

 - Install the `HashiCorp Terraform` extension in VSCode.

 - Create a file named `main.tf` for the configuration code and copy and paste the following content.
+Use vi main.tf and then do :wq

 ```t
 terraform {